Update package list

 • Set locale

-4. Complete the installation
+4. Complete installation

 Docker Compose Installation